 A degree seeking student may receive his/her master's degree upon satisfying the requirements of the catalog under which he/she first earned resident credit for graduate work, or upon satisfying the requirements of the catalog of any subsequent year in which he/she earned credit as a resident student in the University.
 All requirements for a master's degree must be completed within a period of five years or within the time specified for the particular program.
 No credit more than five/six years old, counting from the catalog year in effect at registration, will be recognized as graduate credit applicable toward a graduate degree.
-Students whose coursework has expired may repeat the expired course(s) or request an appropriate substitute.
+Students whose coursework has expired may repeat the expired course(s) or request an appropriate substitution.
+Students may also submit an Extension Form for Graduate Coursework requesting credit for expired coursework.